Skoda Superb Estate (2019 - ) review

 What's it like to drive?

 The Superb behaves just like you want a family car to behave.
 Most importantly of all, it’s comfortable, doing a good job of isolating its occupants from the effects of an appalling road surface.
-True, some family cars ride the bumps with even more serenity, but the Superb really isn’t far behind the best-in-class on that score.
+True, some family cars ride the bumps with even more serenity, but the Superb really isn’t far behind the best-in-class on that score, although it performs better on smaller wheels than the larger ones.
 It feels stable and secure in corners, too, because there’s plenty of grip and the body stays upright and level enough to ensure that you and your brood don’t feel like you’re getting thrown around in your seats.
 The size and weight of the car, plus the slightly anaesthetised feel of the steering, means it’s not quite as satisfying or as involving to drive as some family cars, but at striking a balance between comfort and handling, the Superb does a cracking job.
 It’s pretty quiet on the move, too, with most exterior noises kept at bay.

 How powerful is it?